samm2070/car-game/README.md

-# this is a javascript based top-down car game
+# top-down car game using JS, you can play here https://samm2070.github.io/car-game/